nodejs/discord-status-worker/README.md

 ## Thanks

 - Thanks to all the contributors and collaborators that make this project possible.
+- Thanks to [Atlassian](https://atlassian.com) for providing the infrastructure that serves the Status Page under their Open Source licensing.
 - Thanks to [Cloudflare](https://cloudflare.com) for providing the infrastructure that serves the Worker under their Open Source Initiative in addition to immense support.